 Civic Media (MA)

-Today's digital era needs civic media professionals.
-Many nonprofit organizations, community groups, government agencies, and corporations are looking for creatives who can use media platforms to reach audiences.
+Today's real-world challenges require innovative, effective and engaging communication solutions.
+Many nonprofit organizations, community groups, government agencies, corporations, media houses and art centers are looking for creatives who can use media platforms to advance social change.

-Columbia College Chicago's MA in Civic Media equips students with a broad range of media skills so they can stimulate community action and transform cities.
-Join a diverse pool of socially engaged media artists, journalists, civic technologists, information designers, urban planners, entrepreneurs, and civic-minded professionals.
-Together, we will strengthen democratic participation, shape public policy, and create social change.
+Columbia College Chicago's MA in Civic Media equips students with a broad range of media skills so they can stimulate community action and civic engagement.
+Join a diverse pool of socially engaged media artists, journalists, educators, producers, information designers, entrepreneurs, and civic-minded professionals.
+Together, we will strengthen democratic participation, shape public policy, and inspire social change.

 Inside and Outside the Classroom

 Our curriculum stresses both theory and practice.
 You’ll take four courses in your first semester.
 In our graduate seminar course, you will study theories of peacebuilding, mediation, and Dr. Martin Luther King, Jr.'s nonviolent activism.
 Guest speakers drawn from our community partnerships will teach you how to put those ideals into practice.
 You’ll also take courses in solutions journalism and leadership to strengthen your research acumen and learn to manage collaborative projects.